Lifelong Learning

 Fotoshoot 2016

-As a child I had the obligatory hamster, an aquarium for exotic freshwater fish and many hours of horse riding, but never owned a horse.
+As a child, I had the obligatory hamsters, an aquarium for exotic freshwater fish, and many horses to ride, but never one of my own.

 Alsatian

 Freund (Friend) was the name of my Alsatian in Hamburg.
 I found him as a very young puppy in the local animal shelter.
-When he was trained, he was able to follow across the city without leash, use the underground and suburban trains or stay behind in the open convertible, which had the great side effect that no traffic warden dared stick a ticket to the windshield.
+Once he was trained, you could walk him off-leash across the city, take him on the subway and suburban trains, or let him lie in the open convertible, which had the great side effect of preventing parking tickets from being stuck to the windshield.

-Since Freund was a knowledgeable city dweller and knew exactly that he had to sit down at every curb and had to wait for a finger sign before he was allowed to cross the road, chattering flat mates once "forgot" him at a zebra crossing.
+Since Freund was a knowledgeable city dweller and knew exactly that he had to sit down at every curb and had to wait for a signal before he was allowed to cross the street, chatty flat mates once "forgot" him at a zebra crossing.
 When, after ten or fifteen minutes, they finally came back to look for him, he had settled down peacefully.

 Freund